 Does shaving increase hair growth?
 No, but it’s more motivating to fill in a beard style you like, especially if you want to create a full, long beard.
 It may take months to achieve this growth, but at least it will grow in perfectly as you shape the perimeter and mustache.

-3. Brush Your Beard
+3. Brush your Beard

 It’s the extra step we tend not to do, just like adding on a beard oil.
 However, a great beard brush with boar bristles helps remove dead hair and smooth out coarse, wiry hair.
 If your beard is tangled or has a lot of split ends, brushing is the first step to see the true quality and density of your beard.

-4. Find the Beard Oil or Beard Balm for Your Skin Type
+4. Use Beard Oil or Beard Balm

 Beard oil is another essential component of healthy skin and beard growth.
 Since facial hair is a direct result of skin pore health, you’ll want to find a beard oil, beard balm, or beard butter that suits your skin type.